Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 If you are implementing sustainability practices, you should inform importers how to interpret it for consumers in a language that is easy to understand.
 You can use the following ideas for inspiration:

-- Inform consumers how they contribute when buying a product.
+- Inform consumers how they contribute to better social conditions when buying a product.
 For example: “By purchasing this juice, you give €0.50 to the farmer who picked the fruit.”

 - Show the environmental impact of your product.
 For example: “Our Brazil Nuts protect forests – they are not grown but collected from Amazonian forests.”